rosstewart/atom_graphlet_pipeline/README.md

 `--input` : Path to input PDB file

-The protein structure file in PDB format
+The protein structure file in PDB format.
 Example: `--input protein.pdb`

 `--output` : Path to output numpy file

-Where to save the prediction scores (numpy array)
+Where to save the prediction scores (numpy array).
 Example: `--output predictions.npy`

 `--property` : Property code to predict

-Specifies which functional property to predict
+Specifies which functional property to predict.
-Must be one of the valid property codes (see list below)
+Must be one of the valid property codes (see list below).
 Example: `--property Cat`

     'ADP': 'ADP-binding (AUC: 0.860)',